c3lang/c3-web/src/content/docs/Generic Programming/reflection.md

 #### `paramsof`

 *Only available for function pointer types.*
-Returns a ReflectParam struct for all function pointer parameters.
+Returns a ReflectedParam struct for all function pointer parameters.

 ```c3
 alias TestFunc = fn int(int x, double f);